-With the availability of multiple styles, colors, and designer accessories, vinyl siding allows homeowners in Milwaukee, Waukesha, and throughout southeastern Wisconsin to create just about any architectural element they desire on their home’s exterior.
+With the availability of multiple styles, colors, and Sales Design Consultant accessories, vinyl siding allows homeowners in Milwaukee, Waukesha, and throughout southeastern Wisconsin to create just about any architectural element they desire on their home’s exterior.

 Vinyl siding is well known for its lasting beauty, beautiful colors, architectural styles, low maintenance, durability, and environmental performance.
 Often, when looking at siding alternatives, one forgets to consider insulated vinyl siding.
 The Vinyl Siding Institute (VSI) recently released a 49-page booklet titled Insulated Siding as Home Insulation: Guide for Users and Energy Raters.
 Here is a brief summary of what is covered in the guide.

 The Vinyl Siding Institute defines insulated siding as a vinyl cladding with manufacturer-installed rigid plastic foam insulation that is laminated or permanently attached to the cladding product.

 Testing indicates expanded polystyrene insulation is most often used due the material reaching the highest levels of rigidity, dimensional stability, and thermal performance.

 - Insulated siding can help achieve a homeowner’s energy savings targets.

 - Insulated siding is recognized as a form of “continuous insulation” or insulation installed on the exterior of a home.

 - Various national building energy performance programs clearly recognize insulated siding as an energy efficient cladding.